RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

  - Assign a Material to the context object
  - Log success/failure as needed

-The default SightConverter is used when an item has no config and the ThermalConverter decides to use a SightConverter
+The default SightConverter is used when an item has no config (or when the config does not specify a SightConverter), and the ThermalConverter decides to use a SightConverter

 ## IOverlayGenerator

 `IOverlayGenerator` is responsible for generating geometry which shows thermal vision and attaching it to the item.
-This generally means using a MeshGenerator to create geometry and using MaterialGenerator to attach a thermal material to that geometry. `IOverlayGenerator` implements the `GenerateOverlay` method, which returns a bool (true if successful, false otherwise)
+This generally means using a MeshGenerator to create geometry and using a MaterialGenerator to attach a thermal material to that geometry. `IOverlayGenerator` implements the `GenerateOverlay` method, which returns a bool (true if successful, false otherwise)

 `public abstract bool GenerateOverlay(string? thisName, ConversionContext context);`